 2016 Community Client: Urban Tilth

-Each year, embARC's Design Build project is linked to the Sustainable Planning Workshop and the Architecture & Design studio with the aim of presenting the study and practice of environmental design as an interwoven, interdependent and interdisciplinary field.
+Each year, embARC's Community Build project is linked to the Sustainable City Planning Workshop and the Architecture & Design studio with the aim of presenting the study and practice of environmental design as an interwoven, interdependent and interdisciplinary field.

 For more information, visit Urban Tilth's website.

-We would like to extend our appreciation to John Voekel, Principal Engineer at Framework Engineering, for generously donating his time and energy to ensuring the structural integrity of the Design Build project.
+We would like to extend our appreciation to John Voekel, Principal Engineer at Framework Engineering, for generously donating his time and energy to ensuring the structural integrity of the Community Build project.

 2015 Community Client: Golden Gate Audubon Society